tjs3m4/OO-Comparison/types.md

 The following primitive data types are build into C#:
 `bool` `byte` `char` `decimal` `double` `float` `int` `long` `sbyte` `short` `uint` `ulong` `ushort`

+These types are aliases for their equivalents inside of the .NET framework.
+For example: `int` and `System.Int32` are the same thing.

 C# also supports the following value types:
 Enumerations, by use of the `enum` keyword:
 ```C#